bachmanity-hq/notifications-bot/README.md

 > Agnostic API for sending notifications to our _notifications_ slack channel

 ## Getting Started
-1. `cd functions && npm install`
+1. `npm install && cd functions && npm install`
 2. Ensure you've logged in via `gcloud auth application-default login`.
-More info [here](https://developers.google.com/identity/protocols/application-default-credentials).

 ## API
 Notifications are sent to the <API_URL>/incoming with an `application/json` body that looks like: